selareid/OSC-v1/README.md

 ### I'm not gonna put any info here incase someone finds my code and tries to find flaws in it, good luck trying to figure out how my code works

 ## TODO:
-* Made energyThief have work part and become defenceManager when there's no flag for it
-* Add 2 more spawn queues: 'war' and 'priority'
+* Add 2 more spawn queues: 'war'
 * Add nuke defensive mode to wallRepairers and as an energy mode
 * Fix/Test remoteCreeps
 * Implement automatic road creation